Training Youth Athletes Through Puberty: A Parent's Guide

 This critical window aligns with the early puberty and growth spurt developmental phase.
 Young athletes are now primed to acquire general sports skills and begin to expand their physical capacities.

-What's Happening Biologically?
 This is the period of the "growth spurt" or Peak Height Velocity (PHV), occurring around 11.5 years for girls and 13.5 years for boys.
-Puberty brings increased hormones (testosterone, growth hormone) which stimulate further internal structural growth, enhancing physiological capacity and exploitation capabilities, particularly muscle mass.
+Puberty brings increased hormones (testosterone, growth hormone) that stimulate further internal structural growth.
+This enhances physiological capacity and exploitation capabilities, particularly muscle mass.
 Rapid bone growth can sometimes outpace muscle and tendon development, making athletes particularly susceptible to overuse injuries.
-While neurological development continues, supporting structures like proprioceptive, visual, and vestibular systems are not fully functional until around 15-16 years, which can affect a maturing child's coordination ability and thus exploitation capability development.
+While neurological development continues, supporting structures like proprioceptive, visual, and vestibular systems are not fully functional until around ages 15-16.
+This can affect a maturing child's coordination ability and thus their development.

 Training Focus:

-• Introduction to Foundational Strength: Movements like squats, push-ups, and other bodyweight or lightly resisted patterns will be introduced, carefully building strength while respecting the body's rapid growth.
+Introduction to Foundational Strength: Movements like squats, push-ups, and other bodyweight or lightly resisted patterns will be introduced.
+This carefully builds strength while respecting the body's rapid growth.

-A good coach at this stage understands the performance of children at various stages of growth and learning, providing the correct amount of age-appropriate physical training for strength, speed, and endurance.
+A good coach at this stage understands the performance of children at various stages of growth and learning.
+They provide the correct amount of age-appropriate physical training for strength, speed, and endurance.

 Stage 3: The Performance Optimization Stage (Generally Ages 15+)

 This final stage is for athletes in the post-puberty developmental phase.
-At this point, your athlete's body has largely matured, and continued performance gains are primarily driven by dedicated training rather than natural growth.
+By this point, your athlete's body has largely matured.
+Continued performance gains are primarily driven by dedicated training rather than natural growth.

-What's Happening Biologically?
-Most growth has ceased, and physiological systems like thermoregulation, cardiovascular, and respiratory systems gradually mature up to 18 years of age, positively impacting sports performance.
-Hormonal influences, such as increased testosterone in boys, have significantly impacted muscle development and body composition.
+Most growth has ceased, and physiological systems like thermoregulation, cardiovascular, and respiratory systems gradually mature up to age 18.
+This positively impacts sports performance.
+Hormonal influences, such as increased testosterone in boys, significantly affect muscle development and body composition.
 Coordination ability will also stabilize around age 16.

 Training Focus:

-• Increased Strength & Power: More intense, loaded foundational movements will be utilized to increase strength, leading to greater power and explosiveness significantly.
+Increased Strength & Power: More intense, loaded foundational movements will be utilized to increase strength, leading to greater power and explosiveness.

 This stage focuses on customizing the athlete's physical work capacity by developing the five foundational motor performance abilities (endurance, speed, strength, coordination, flexibility) in the correct ratio for their specific sport.
 It’s about taking their genetic potential and refining their exploitation capabilities to perform at the highest level.